-2.3.2.
-BERT
+BERTs

 BERT, proposed by Google in 2018, is a model to output an embedding vector of a word according to a given context.
 Existing embedding models such as Word2Vec, Glove andFasttext ignore the bidirectionality of the context, which limits contextual understanding; in contrast, BERT considers bidirectionality and can better understand more complicated contexts.
-Additionally, BERT has achieved state-of-the-art in various downstream tasks through fine-tuning; however, it is difficult to estimate their performance on datasets containing biomedical texts.
+Additionally, through fine-tuning, BERT has achieved state-of-the-art in various downstream tasks; however, it is difficult to estimate its performance on datasets containing biomedical texts.
 Moreover, the word distributions of general and biomedical corpora are quite different [15].
-Consequently, we utilize pre-trained BERT for biomedical corpora.
+Therefore, we utilized a pre-trained BERT for biomedical corpora.

-2.3.3.
 Character BERT

 Whereas BERT only outputs a word-level embedding vector, Character BERT outputs a character-level embedding vector.
-BERT has a problem with performance degradation on the noisy dataset because it considers words with typographical errors as new words.
+BERT shows performance degradation on noisy datasets because it treats words with typographical errors as new words.
 In practice, operative reports and diagnoses have frequent typographical errors, various forms of abbreviations, and novel jargon.
-To deal with this problem, we use not only BERT but also Character BERT, which uses character-level embedding.
-It shows robustness in the noisy dataset and novel words.
+To address this problem, we used not only BERT but also Character BERT, which uses character-level embedding and shows robustness in noisy datasets and novel words.
 The pre-trained models and corpuses used for pre-training are shown in Table 2.

-2.3.4.
 Model Aggregation

-We propose a ConBERT, which is a concatenation BERT that combines word-level BERT and character-level BERT to improve performance.
-The vectors generated through word-level BERT and character-level BERT are concatenated.
-The concatenated embedding vector is converted into a probability through the Fully Connected Layer and the Sigmoid Layer.
+We propose a ConBERT, which is a concatenation BERT that combines word- and character-level BERTs to improve performance.
+The vectors generated through these two BERTs are concatenated.
+The concatenated embedding vector is then converted into a probability through the fully connected and sigmoid layers.
 The final output is an ICD-9 code with a probability value above the threshold.
-The model architecture is depicted in Figure 2.
+The model architecture is shown in Figure 2.

 Figure 2.
 ConBERT Model Architecture